 Do they plan to go to college?
 If so, how do you plan to pay for college?
 Is the child responsible?
 Are you fully responsible?
 Is it a bit of both?
 How did you decide this?

-As an aspiring early retiree, I’m not about to pull the trigger on a lucrative career without fully accounting for our boys’ post-secondary education.
+I wasn’t about to pull the trigger on a lucrative career without fully accounting for our boys’ post-secondary education.

 I want it to be enough money to keep them out of debt if they pursue reasonably affordable options (like a quality public university) and if there’s money left over when they’ve finished their schooling, those dollars can grow for another two to three decades and be used for our grandchildren’s’ education.